 Eli’s Place founders Deborah and David Cooper were invited recently to sit down with Michael Stroh for a conversation on State of Mind Podcast.
-Today on World Bipolar Day, we’re sharing this podcast with you as a reminder of why we do the work we do, working to launch Canada’s first rural residential recovery based centre for emerging adults (19-35) with serious mental illness.
+Today, World Bipolar Day, we’re sharing the highlights of this podcast with you, followed by the full interview, as a reminder of why we do the work we do, working to launch Canada’s first rural residential recovery based centre for young adults (19-35) with serious mental illness.

 He couldn’t fight the battle any longer and took his life thirteen months after his first suicide attempt, just before his 31st birthday.
 An instant in time that has changed the course of our lives forever, and led us to create the vision we call Eli’s Place.

 “That changed our lives forever and sent us on a new journey.
 And it’s a story of such profound loss, but we at this point really see it as a story of recovery and of hope and this is what we want to transmit because through all the loss and the grief…we have found a way to memorialize Eli by trying to do something to make things better for others.” – Deborah Cooper

 Up to 60% of young adults with BD will attempt suicide at least once in their lives and up to 19% will complete suicide, often more than a year following their first attempt.
 We have identified that there are currently no long-term recovery-based programs in Canada to deal with young adults with serious mental illness.
 Yet, there are outstanding models of recovery throughout the world that produce positive outcome studies and measurable successes.

 This is why we’re working to launch Canada’s first rural residential long-term recovery centre for emerging adults with serious mental illness.

 What Will Treatment at Eli’s Place Look Like?

 Projected to open in 2021, residents will live within community in a therapeutic support network, while gaining important life skills by working on the organic farm, participating in music and art therapy, in addition to the regular modalities of mental health care.